signalscorps/file2stix/docs/extractions-analysis-mode.md

 file2stix uses `re` for regex matching.

-You can pass multiple custom extractions on each line of the file like so;
+You can pass multiple custom extractions on each line of the file like so (this is the same format as for lookups too);

 ```csv
 "EXTRACTION STRING",string,STIX-OBJECT-TYPE